In Defense of Illustration

 With illustration, you have control over all of the details.
 You can invent whatever you need to support the design.
 Plus, people understand that you’re representing an idea of something rather than the exact thing, so they forgive you if the shapes aren’t quite right, or the colors are exaggerated.
 This freedom leads to looser, more fun design that engages our imaginations.

 I find illustration particularly useful when it comes to creating food brands.
 Many people jump to the conclusion that luscious food photography is the best way to sell food.
-Do people really buy food because they’re enticed by images of beautiful, fresh ingredients?
+Do people really buy food because they’re enticed by static photos of ingredients that have been reproduced on packaging?
 I would say no. People buy food because they’re enticed by the idea of the beautiful fresh ingredients.
 This idea is just as easily communicated with words and iconography.

 Do you need to see a photo of the food you’re buying—whether it’s in a restaurant or at a store—or would you rather read about the food and create your own version of how it might taste?
 Imagine if you went to a nice restaurant and the menu had photos next to each item.
 Aside from being tacky, wouldn’t that take the fun out of ordering?